itsveenee/SNESticleAurora/README.md

 **FIXED:**

-* PC Engine video modes (Ninja Spirits, Aoi Blink, Toumaden, more)
+* PC Engine alternative video modes (Ninja Spirits, Aoi Blink, Toumaden, Puyo Puyo, more)
 * Pilotwings (SNES) and Secret of Mana (SNES) mode 7 rendering, also fixes other games that rely on it
 * Secret of Mana (SNES) mode 5 rendering, also fixes other games that rely on it
 * Accele Brid (SNES) freeze fix